 Answer: Online poker and casino gaming is currently illegal in most US states.
-With that said, players physically located in New Jersey will have no problems accessing PokerStars’ online poker platform.
-The New Jersey Division of Gaming Enforcement granted the company a license to operate its poker platform back in 2016.
-It should be noted, however, that there are several differences between PokerStars NJ and the main PokerStars site.
+With that said, players physically located in Michigan, New Jersey and Pennsylvania will have no problems accessing PokerStars’ online poker platform.
+The New Jersey Division of Gaming Enforcement granted the company a license to operate its poker platform back in 2016, while PokerStars PA went live in Pennsylvania in November 2019, and in Michigan in January 2021.
+It should be noted, however, that there are several differences between PokerStars NJ, PokerStars PA, and the main PokerStars site.
 For one, players can only go up against other players within the state.
 Another difference would be with the age restriction.
-Unlike in Europe, New Jersey requires its players to be at least 21 before they can access the poker platform’s services.
+Unlike in Europe, New Jersey, Michigan, and Pennsylvania require its players to be at least 21 before they can access the poker platform’s services.

 Question: Does the software allow for playing at multiple tables at once?

 Answer: As with many poker clients, PokerStars software offers support for playing multiple tables simultaneously.
 This feature is available on both the desktop and mobile versions of the poker software.
 Players who wish to do this will need to remember a couple things though.
 The iPod Touch, iPhone 4, and Android devices can only support up to four tables at once.
 If they’re using the iPad, iPhone 4S (or above), and/or Android tablets then the software will be able to open five tables simultaneously.
 On desktops/laptops, the maximum number of tables that players can open at once is set at 24.

 Question: Is there a VIP & Loyalty rewards program for frequent players?